fwd/nano-docker/readme.md

 ### 2. Install Nano Docker

-Finally, after all the needed tools are installed.
-We can run the actual script on this Repo.
+Finally, after everything is prepared.
+We can run the script found on this Repo.

 ```bash
 # Move to HOME folder